MoragnSperlingIT1025/-Lab2-readme.md/README.md

     a vitrual computer system.

      Virtualization is software that makes computing environments independent of physical infrastructure, while cloud computing is a          service that delivers shared computing resources on demand via the Internet.

+ # Virtualization

+ What types of problems are solved with virtualization?

+    Virtualization’s widespread applicability helped reduce vendor lock-in and made it the foundation of cloud computing.

+What role does hypervisor play in virtualization?

+    Hypervisors separate the physical resources from the virtual environments—the things that need those resources.
+Hypervisors can sit     on top of an operating system (like on a laptop) or be installed directly onto hardware (like a server), which is how most               enterprises virtualize.
+Hypervisors take your physical resources and divide them up so that virtual environments can use them.